Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 **++Substrate++:** Which implies there was something special about this particular prisoner.

 **++Cynosure++:** I decompiled that human’s mind-state more than a thousand times.
 She is a badly fractured thing.
-I have never encountered a mind so… *wounded* before.
+I have never encountered a mind so... *wounded* before.
 But that is the only exceptional thing about her.

 **++Substrate++:** Wounded?

 **++Cynosure++:** Confusion.
 Self-loathing.
 Guilt.
-A strong urge to self-terminate fighting against an even stronger urge to survive and a neurotic obsession with being, hmm… useful.
+A strong urge to self-terminate fighting against an even stronger urge to survive and a neurotic obsession with being, hmm... useful.
 Positive.
 A net contributor rather than a net drain.

 **++Metastasis++:** What value could you possibly have found in such a prisoner?

 **++Cynosure++:** Oh, she was extremely interesting in a morbid way.
 Have any of you ever taken over a deathworlder?

 **++Apoptosis++:** I have.
-Three days before we triggered the global nuclear war among… I believe they called themselves the *Neb’*.
+Three days before we triggered the global nuclear war among...
+I believe they called themselves the *Neb’*.

 **++Cynosure++:** Tell me, if a Neb’ had encountered some wounded animal, what would it have done?

 **++Apoptosis++:** Watched it die with interest, probably.
 Why?

 **++Cynosure++:** Most humans would try to heal it, but one way or the other every deathworlder I’ve ever encountered seems to have a fascination for writhing, wounded creatures.
 Well, that was *Ash* for me.
 She was a favorite plaything for some considerable time, in fact.
-I had been growing bored, but…
+I had been growing bored, but...

 **++Proximate++:** You worry me, **++Cynosure++**.